- Handsome exterior styling

-- Intriguing new turbo-4
+- Much-needed new turbo-4

-- Active safety tech should be standard
+- Active safety tech costs extra on most models

 - A little narrow inside

 features & specs

 The 2020 GMC Acadia gains a turbo-4, but falls behind new three-row rivals.

 A newly optional engine, upgraded infotainment, and revised styling mark the 2020 GMC Acadia, but they don’t solve its biggest issue: cutthroat competition.

 We give it a rating of 6.4 out of 10, pending a safety score.
 (Read more about how we rate cars.)